 - 2 eggs

-- 1½ cups einkorn flour (where to buy) Whole wheat pastry flour may work for a substitute.
+- 1 1/2 cups all-purpose einkorn flour whole wheat pastry flour may work for a substitute.

-- 1 cup finely chopped apples (about 1 large apple) I like sweet apples: Fuji, Gala, Jonagold.
+- 1 cup finely chopped apples I like sweet apples: Fuji, Gala, Jonagold., about 1 large apple

 - 2 tsp ground cinnamon